From small towns and cities to rural settings, a strategic location for businesses

 Join a growing number of successful companies that have discovered how doing business in the North Country opens the door to the North American market.
-The North Country Region is a prime gateway to Canada, uniquely suited to companies seeking growth opportunities and cross-border markets.
-The region’s colleges and universities provide critical research assistance and workforce development.
-And, thanks to increasing state investments, the tourism industry in the area is growing rapidly.
+With its proximity to Canada, from Watertown to Plattsburgh to Lake Placid, the region is a gateway to U.S. and Canadian companies seeking growth opportunities.
+The region’s colleges and universities provide critical workforce development and R&D infrastructure.
+State investments have grown the area’s tourism and global sports industries in the area, anchored by the stunning Thousand Islands and 6-million-acre Adirondack Park.
 Explore a region with a future that’s truly wide open.

-The North Country regional office works hand-in-hand with new and existing businesses to help identify funding options.
-They provide a range of economic development programs for building new facilities, relocating a business, expanding operations and workforce, and entering new markets and international arenas.
+The North Country regional office works hand-in-hand with new and existing businesses to help identify economic development programs to support business growth and expansion—for building new facilities, relocating a business, expanding operations and workforce and entering new and global markets.